-Table 2-1 shows completeness statistics for all measured variables for the 15 years considered in this analysis.
+Table 2-1 shows completeness statistics for all measured variables for the 16 years considered in this analysis.
 Percent Data Capture is the percent of hourly data values that were collected divided by the total number of expected data intervals in the date range (e.g., 24 hourly data values are expected per day, and 8,760 hourly data values are expected per year-8,784 during leap years).
 Percent Data Valid or Suspect is the percent of data values that are either valid or suspect divided by the number of captured data values.
 Percent Data Suspect is the percentage of data values that are labeled as suspect divided by the number of captured data values.
 WS/WD is wind speed/wind direction.

-Except for Year 2 (when the Sayre Fire shut down the Landfill site's data collection effort from November 15, 2008, through January 8, 2009) and Years 9 and 11 (due to instrument maintenance), the percent data capture for $PM{10}$ exceeded 90% in each site-year at both the Landfill and Community sites and averaged more than 95% over all 15 years.
-The percent data capture for $PM{10}$ in the 15th year is above 98% at the Landfill site and above 99% at the Community site.
-The percent data capture for BC at both the Landfill and Community sites averaged more than 93% over 15 years and is above 99% in the 15th year.
+Except for Year 2 (when the Sayre Fire shut down the Landfill site's data collection effort from November 15, 2008, through January 8, 2009) and Years 9 and 11 (due to instrument maintenance), the percent data capture for PM10 exceeded 90% in each site-year at both the Landfill and Community sites.
+The percent data capture averaged nearly 96% at the Landfill site and 98% at the Community site over all 16 years.
+The percent data capture for PM10 in the 16th year is nearly 96% at the Landfill site and above 99% at the Community site.
+The percent data capture for BC at the Landfill site averaged nearly 94% over 16 years and was above 99% in the 16th year, and averaged nearly 96% over 16 years and was over 99% in the 16th year at the Community site.
+It should be noted however, the beta attenuation monitor (BAM) instrument at the Landfill site experienced persistent inlet moisture issues throughout the 2023 winter, spring, and summer quarters, which contributed to a relatively high percentage of data being flagged as suspect as shown in Table 2-1.

-As shown in Table 2-1, the percent data capture for WS/WD exceeded 98% at the Landfill site in Year 15 and averaged above 96% over all 15 years.
+As shown in Table 2-1, the percent data capture for WS/WD exceeded 98% at the Landfill site in Year 16 and averaged above 96% over all 16 years.
 At the Community site in Year 10, data logging computer failures caused significant WS/WD data loss, resulting in roughly 65% data capture.
-In Year 15 at the Community site, the percent data capture for WS/WD was approximately 99%, and over the 15-yr period the data capture at the Community site averaged more than 96%.
+In Year 16 at the Community site, the percent data capture for WS/WD was approximately 97%, and over the 16 yr period the data capture at the Community site averaged nearly 97%.

 Table 2-1.
-Data completeness statistics for hourly data during Years 1-15 of continuous monitoring and overall 15-yr averages.
+Data completeness statistics for hourly data during Years 1-16 of continuous monitoring and overall 16-yr averages.
 The begin and end dates for each year are chosen to allow comparison with the baseline year (Nov.
 22, 2001-Nov.
 21, 2002).